hipc-book/hipc-book.github.io/_lectures/8-accelerators.md

 ### _(1) Thread and Thread Block_

-A CUDA program consists of a host program, which includes one or more sequential _threads_ running on the host, and one or more parallel kernels (functions that execute on the device) optimized for parallel GPU execution.
+A CUDA program consists of a host program, which includes one or more sequential _threads_ running on the host, and one or more parallel kernels (functions that execute on the device) optimised for parallel GPU execution.
 Only one kernel runs at a time, and it is executed by a set of lightweight parallel threads.
-For efficient resource allocation (e.g., minimizing redundant computation and reducing shared memory bandwidth), threads are organized into thread blocks.
+For efficient resource allocation (e.g., minimising redundant computation and reducing shared memory bandwidth), threads are organised into thread blocks.
 A _thread block_ is a programming abstraction representing a group of threads that can execute either serially or in parallel.

 ### _(2) Grid_

 Multiple thread blocks are grouped together to form a _grid_.
 Threads from different blocks within the same grid can coordinate using atomic operations on a globally shared memory space.
-Sequentially dependent kernel grids can synchronize through global barriers and coordinate via global shared memory.
+Sequentially dependent kernel grids can synchronise through global barriers and coordinate via global shared memory.
 Thread blocks implement coarse-grained, scalable data parallelism and provide task parallelism when executing different kernels, while the lightweight threads within each thread block implement fine-grained data parallelism and offer fine-grained thread-level parallelism when executing different execution paths.

 ### _(3) Scheduling of CUDA thread blocks_